5 Tips for Keeping Your Chickens Safe and Warm in the Winter

 Unfortunately, in addition to the seasonal concerns about frostbite, cold weather, and snow removal, winter chicken owners also have to contend with the same year-round problems they were facing in the summer, including the threat of predation.

-Even as some predators go into hibernation or head south to warmer climes, others become even more determined to turn their hens and eggs into a meal as other food sources dwindle.
+Even as some predators go into hibernation or head south to warmer climes, others become even more determined to turn hens and eggs into a meal as other food sources dwindle.

 5 Tips for Keeping Your Chickens Safe This Winter